By Jill Culora

 Safety of BPA

-IBWA continues its efforts to assist members in complying with FDA’s Food Safety Modernization Act (FSMA), which was signed into law in 2011.
+IBWA continues its efforts to assist members in complying with FDA’s Food Safety Modernization Act (FSMA).
 As of late 2018, all bottled water companies, including very small companies, must comply with FDA’s final rule for Current Good Manufacturing Practices, Hazard Analysis and Risk-Based Preventative Controls for Human Food.
 Among other things, this new rule requires food facilities to have preventive controls-qualified individuals (PCQIs) on staff.

-To help members comply with this new requirement, IBWA conducted numerous PCQI training workshops in various locations around the US over the past two years and has held additional workshops in 2019.
-These workshops provide both member and non-member attendees an opportunity to become a PCQI for their facility(ies), in compliance with the new rule.
+To help members comply with this new requirement, IBWA conducted numerous PCQI training workshops in various locations around the US over the past three years and continues to offer workshops as requested.
+These workshops provide both member and non-member attendees an opportunity to become a PCQI for their facility(ies), in compliance with the preventive controls rule.
 The workshops are run by a Food Safety Preventive Controls Alliance (FSPCA)-trained lead instructor.
 Attendees are trained in the development and application of risk-based preventive controls, which include preparation of the food safety plan and validation of the preventive controls.
 IBWA encourages all bottled water producers to participate in PCQI training and, as such, it has invited non-IBWA members to sign up for these workshops.

-IBWA has taken a number of measures on microplastics, including forming a working group and collaborating with the European Federation of Bottled Waters to monitor and assess research and news stories reporting on claims about microplastics being found in food and beverages, including bottled water.
+IBWA continues to follow microplastics developments through its working group and collaboration with the European Federation of Bottled Waters to monitor and assess research and news-stories reporting on claims about microplastics being found in food and beverages, including bottled water.
 IBWA continues to reach out to news editors and producers requesting that stories be updated or revised to include the industry’s point of view on this very serious topic.
 IBWA makes sure to point out that current research is not based on sound science and there is no scientific consensus on testing methodology or the potential health impacts of microplastic particles.
 Therefore, most published articles do nothing more than unnecessarily scare consumers.
-Recently, in August 2019, the World Health Organization (WHO) reaffirmed IBWA’s position, finding that there’s not enough evidence to conclude that microplastics pose any risk to human health.
-WHO’s position is that more research is needed to draw firm conclusions.
+In August 2019, the WHO reaffirmed IBWA’s position, finding that there’s not enough evidence to conclude that microplastics pose any risk to human health.

 About the author